 So Which Solar Panel Should You Choose?

 It depends on your preferences and unique situation!
+A guide on Solar panel review can help you narrow down your choices.
 If you have a limited amount of roof space and want to maximize your energy output, monocrystalline panels may be your best bet.
 If you’re planning on leasing your solar panels and will pay a fixed rate regardless, polycrystalline panels are a great choice.
 At the end of the day, the best choice will be whatever fits your specific needs.
 If you want to discuss your situation, feel free to give us a call at (888) 454-9979; if you want more information on solar, please subscribe to our blog below.